Anima-t3d/mac-dev-playbook/README.md

   1. open terminal and run `curl https://raw.githubusercontent.com/Anima-t3d/mac-dev-playbook/master/bootstrap_remote.sh | sh`

-  If that doesn't work, try below:

-  1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
-  2. [Install Ansible](http://docs.ansible.com/intro_installation.html).  `sudo pip install ansible` or `(curl -O https://bootstrap.pypa.io/get-pip.py; sudo python get-pip.py; sudo pip install ansible)`
-  3. Clone this repository to your local drive.
-  4. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+> There seems to be connection issues when installing the ansible roles, if the installation fails when it's downloading role's, please keep re-running the above command.

+  If the installation hangs after successfully downloading the roles, go to the tmp_laptop folder:

+  1. `cd ~/tmp_laptop/mac-dev-playbook`
-  5. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
+  2. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.